suniil03/All_Python_Programs/README.md

 4. Factorial Calculator - This Python program calculates the factorial of a given number using recursion.
 - Special case: 0! = 1

+5. Fibonacci Sequence - This Python program generates the Fibonacci sequence using recursion.